 Animals use a form of psychometry to guide them as they migrate across vast distances.
 The animal’s solar plexus chakra sub-consciously perceives vibrations from the environment to guide it to its destination.

 Precognition is acquiring knowledge of an event in advance of its occurrence by means of extra-sensory perception (ESP), premonition, prophetic dream or vision.
 Present events are the effects of causes that were set up in the past, and future events are the effects of causes that exist in the present.
-If the present causes are known it is possible to predict the effects that will most likely occur in the future.
-Objective causal consciousness is required to actually see the causes in the causal world and accurately predict the future, but only enlightened people possess this ability.
+If the present causes are known it may be possible to predict the effects that will most likely occur in the future.

-Occasionally our guardian angels send us thoughts or images to warn us against doing something.
-Unfortunate consequences may be avoided or lessened if we heed their warnings.
+Occasionally, our guardian angels send us thoughts or images to warn us against doing something, and unfortunate consequences may be avoided or lessened if we heed their warnings.
 Such intervention usually only occurs to counteract the dastardly plans of a discarnate black magician (see Chapter 15).
-Many of the “bad” things that happen in our lives are directly caused by black magicians.
-In many cases our guardian angels will allow them to act (within the limits of our karma), but they will intervene if the event will adversely affect an important aspect of our life-plan.
+Some of the “bad” things that happen in our life are caused by black magicians.
+Often, our guardian angel will allow them to act (within the limits of our karma), but they will intervene if the event will adversely affect an important aspect of our life-plan.

 Psychokinesis is the ability to move or influence an object by the power of thought, without the application of physical force.
-The power of the mind (will-power) can directly influence physical matter because everything in existence has a degree of consciousness.
+The power of the mind (will-power) can directly influence physical matter because everything in existence has some degree of consciousness.
 Scientists know that the results of experiments involving subatomic particles can be changed by the thoughts of those who are observing the experiment.
-If a subatomic particle of matter can be influenced by the uncontrolled consciousness of a scientist, it follows that larger material forms can be influenced by someone with a well trained, better developed and highly controlled consciousness.
-Nature spirits can also be invoked to move objects but that is magic not psychokinesis.
+If a subatomic particle of matter can be influenced by the uncontrolled consciousness of a scientist, it follows that larger material forms can be influenced by someone with a well-trained, better developed and highly controlled consciousness.
+Nature spirits can also be invoked to move objects but that is magic, not psychokinesis.

-Telepathy is a method of communication which does not utilise the physical senses but employs the direct transference of ideas, thoughts or emotions.
+Telepathy is a method of communication that does not utilise the physical senses but employs the direct transference of ideas, thoughts or emotions.
 There are three types of telepathy: